Embla dance & theatre – dance productions for young audiences

 Embla has also created atmospheric and suggestive performances for adults, using both site-specific performance spaces as well as regular venues.
 Over the last couple of years we have done somewhere around 180-220 shows each year.

-For booking or more information, please contact our producer:
+For booking or more information, please contact our production manager:

 Dance performances for children